 Employee development goals should be tailored to the goals of the organization and the individual.
 A one-size-fits-all, linear approach isn't going to produce the best results.

 Many people thrive as individual contributors.
 Professional development goals for them could focus on expanding their competencies, and helping them to become the most effective individual contributors they can be.

 Not every brilliant engineer will be a brilliant manager, and that's okay.

 So how are you working to build competencies and elevate employees from within?
 There are a surprising number of opportunities that present themselves naturally.

-One of the easiest ways to help employees develop new skills is to put them on a cross-functional project, where they'll get an opportunity to work outside their area of expertise, with experts on that subject.
+One of the easiest ways to help employees develop new skills is to put them on a cross-functional project, on where they'll get an opportunity to work outside their area of expertise with experts on that subject.

 It's not just the hard skills and competencies they'll gain from these collaborative projects.
 Each of these projects is an opportunity to improve communication, collaboration skills, and emotional intelligence.

 Autonomy is a valuable mechanism for growth and development.